sarapohland/parce-nav/README.md

 python navigation/perception/networks/reconstruction/train.py inpaint --architecture autoencoder --train_data lunar-nav --model_dir models/lunar-nav/classify/ --output_dir models/lunar-nav/inpaint/ --train_config models/lunar-nav/inpaint/train.config --network_file models/lunar-nav/inpaint/encoder.json --init_model models/lunar-nav/reconstruct/
 ```

 The argument train_data is used to indicate which dataset should be used to train your classification model, which should be lunar-nav if you are using the default training dataset.
 The argument model_dir is used to specify where your trained classification model was saved.
 This should be the same location defined as the output_dir in step 3d.
 The argument output_dir is used to define where your trained image inpainting model will be saved.
 (This is `models/lunar-nav/inpaint` for the default model.)
 The arguments network_file and train_config are used to specify the location of your model architecture JSON file (created in 5b) and training parameter config file (created in 5c).
+You can optionally use the use_gpu flag if you want to train your model using a GPU.

 ### 5e.
 Evaluate the inpainting model